Brentwood Man Indicted for Shooting into Central Islip House

 A Brentwood man has been indicted for shooting into the Central Islip home after his girlfriend told him she did not want to move in with him.

-On October 20, the victim and her two children were visiting her parents at their home Central Islip.
+On October 20, the victim and her two children were visiting her parents at their home in Central Islip.
 While inside the residence with multiple family members, including at least five children, the occupants heard a loud bang from outside.
 One of the downstairs residents ran upstairs to report a bullet was shot through the downstairs of the home, penetrated through several walls, a television, and a child’s bedroom.
 The bullet narrowly missed one of the adult occupants who, at the time, was watching a program on the television that the bullet passed through.

 There were many young children in the house who were playing in the downstairs apartment when the bullet penetrated the walls of the home.
 Home surveillance footage captured the shooting, and the family could allegedly see the shot coming from Joaquin Orantes Franco’s truck, which immediately drove away.